Medical expert of the article

 - traumatic;

-- caused by a latent infection;
+- arising as a result of latent infection;

 - metastatic as complications of common infections (typhus and typhoid fever, influenza, pneumonia, postpartum sepsis, etc.).